House of Kensington

 Designation: Heir to the Barony Titles: Lord Montfort‑Yates

-The only son of John Montfort‑Yates and Charlene Ashford, Henry bears the title of Lord and steps into his role as heir and steward of the Montfort‑Yates legacy.
-Raised under Clara’s guiding hand, Henry grew into a principled young man, embodying the ideals of service, tradition, and quiet strength.
+The only son of Admiral Lord John Montfort‑Yates and Charlene Ashford, Henry bears the title of Lord and stands as the future steward of the Montfort‑Yates legacy.
+Raised under the steady, principled guidance of his stepmother, Baroness Clara, he grew into a man defined by discipline, quiet integrity, and an unwavering sense of duty.

-His early aspirations toward a naval career have since evolved into a deeper commitment to estate stewardship and dynastic continuity.
-Now married to Her Highness Princess Léontine of Bellacorde, Henry resides at the Montfort‑Yates estate in Henfordshire, where he is raising his daughter and preparing for the arrival of his son.
+Though once drawn toward a naval career, Henry ultimately embraced the deeper calling of estate stewardship and dynastic continuity.
+Now married to Her Highness Princess Léontine of Bellacorde, he resides at the Montfort‑Yates estate in Henfordshire, where he is raising his two young children:

-Thoughtful, reserved, and quietly devoted, Henry anchors the next chapter of the Montfort‑Yates lineage with grace and resolve.
+Thoughtful, reserved, and quietly devoted, Henry anchors the next chapter of the Montfort‑Yates lineage with grace, resolve, and the steady warmth of a man who understands both the weight and the privilege of legacy.

-No longer the introspective girl who once wandered the halls of Beauvigne, Léontine has grown into a poised, artistic young woman whose marriage to Henry bridges the royal house of Bellacorde with the noble houses of Henfordshire.
+No longer the introspective girl who once wandered the halls of Beauvigne, Léontine has grown into a poised, artistic young woman whose marriage to Henry unites the royal house of Bellacorde with the noble houses of Henfordshire.
+Her presence at the Montfort‑Yates estate has brought a renewed sense of refinement, cultural preservation, and emotional continuity.

 Lady Cordelia Anne Montfort‑Yates